zacs/tumblr2jekyll/README.md

 tumblr2hyde
 ===========

-*Images within posts not working yet*.
-Script for pulling posts out of Tumblr and creating content for Hyde (or presumably Jekyll, but I'm not sure).
+Script for pulling posts out of Tumblr and creating content for Jekyll or Hyde.

 Usage
 -----